HornPenguin/Booklet/documents/user/terms.rst

 ============================

 This document describes basic introduction to bookbinding and printing.
-See detailed descriptions, algorithms and implementations in each document of :ref:`Features`.
+See detailed descriptions, algorithms and implementations in each document of :ref:`Features <features>`.

 Shape and Structure of Book
 ==================================